 Most modern smart home products operate without the need for a hub, so you can control most smart devices with just your smart display (as long as they’re compatible).
 However, having a smart home hub can make your smart home more efficient.

 Sometimes.
 Some smart home products require a bridge to connect with your smart display.
 Typically, the product will clearly state that a bridge is required.
-This is not very common today, but you can still find security systems and other setups that may require a bridge or additional hub device to work.
+This is not very common today, but you can still find security systems, light switches, and other setups that may require a bridge or additional hub device to work.

 In a nutshell, a smart home hub like a Zigbee Hub helps your smart home devices work better in tandem.
 Most smart devices and smart speakers like the Echo Dot have evolved to the point where you can control all of your devices without a hub, and the companion app (like the Alexa app) serves as a central point where you can manage your devices and even set routines.